 |Snapshot (& keep working on current version)...||Saves a snapshot of the session, but keeps the current session active, i.e. any subsequent Session > Save will overwrite the original session, and the snapshot will remain unchanged.|

 |Snapshot (& switch to new version)...||Saves a snapshot of the session, and uses this snapshot as the current active session, i.e. any subsequent Session > Save will overwrite the snapshot, and the original session will remain unchanged.|

 Creating a snapshot does not modify the session, nor does it save the session.
 Instead, it saves an alternate version of the session, within the session folder.
 The snapshot shares all data present in the session.

 Switching to an existing snapshot is done by navigating the Snapshot List and clicking the the name of the desired snapshot.
 Ardour will switch to the snapshot, and, if there are unsaved changes in the current session, offer to save them.

 Starting Ardour With a Snapshot

-Since a snapshot is just another session file stored within the session folder, you can specify that "version" when loading an existing session.
-The browser in the "Open Session" dialog will show an expander arrow for sessions that have more than 1 session file (i.e. snapshots) present—click on it to see the list, and then click on the name of the snapshot you want to load.
+Since a snapshot is just another session file stored within the session folder, that "version" can be chosen when loading an existing session.
+The browser in the "Open Session" dialog will show an expander arrow for sessions that have more than one session file (i.e. snapshots) present.
+Clicking on it shows the list, and then clicking on the name of the snapshot loads it.